-After that, it shows the approval of the Scribe who acknowledged that the love of God with all the cells of our human body and the love of neighbor were more important than all the offerings that someone can bring before God.
-Finally, the Gospel shows the approval of Jesus who acknowledged the righteousness of the Scribe's answer by pointing out that by giving such an interpretation of the law, he was not far from the Kingdom of God.
+After that, it shows the approval of the Scribe who acknowledged that the love of God with all the organs of our human body and the love of neighbor were more important than all the offerings that someone can bring before God.
+Finally, the Gospel shows the approval of Jesus who acknowledged the righteousness of the Scribe's answer by pointing out that by he was not far from the Kingdom of God.